 When we go to Olive Garden now, I usually get the soup (Chicken and Gnocchi, of course), salad, and breadsticks meal.
 With those breadsticks, I always ask for the alfredo dipping sauce.
 So, I’m not surprised at how much I like it on my fettuccine.

 We have made this as chicken fettuccine alfredo by adding in pieces of cooked chicken.
 I’ve also put shrimp in to make a seafood meal.
 And slightly roasted broccoli will add some flavor while getting some veggies in, too.
 You can make it with almost anything added to it.

-I also usually make some fresh bread to go with the alfredo because it’s so good for dipping.
+I also usually make some fresh bread or cheesy garlic bread to go with the alfredo because it’s so good for dipping.
 There are also some delicious breadsticks that we can often find in the bread aisle at the grocery store.
 They come in a bag and you bake them for a few minutes.
 They aren’t quite Olive Garden breadsticks, but very close for something that can be made at home!

 Step by Step

 Cook the noodles as directed.
 You can use any type of noodles, but fettuccine work best.

 Meanwhile, in a medium saucepan, heat the heavy cream over medium heat until it’s hot.

 Whisk the cream cheese into the hot cream until it’s combined, stirring constantly.